WebEngineering-Univaq/WebEngineering-Univaq.github.io/materiale-en.md

 to study the course topics.
 However, such material *cannot be used, even in part, for other purposes or in other courses*, without my explicit permission and without citing the source.

-> The Web Engineering course is currently given in Italian.
+> The course is currently given in Italian.
 The material include an English translation of all the slides used during the course lectures.
 Such a translation is the first result of a long and complex adaptation work.
 Therefore, the slides may still contain some errors, typos and poorly readable statements.
 I'll do my best to refine them, but it takes time.